edited July 2021

 Bashō: The Narrow Road to the Deep North & Other Travel Sketches, 1966, p.
 33

 Form-wise, these aesthetics do not waste anything on exaggeration where it isn't needed.
 They go into the opposite direction, creating a mysterious sense of beauty by concealing things and leaving them in the dark.
-When feelings suddenly are expressed, they (at least to me) are much more impactful, because they come unexpectedly from within such a compact and reduced form such as Haiku poems.
-Woodcuts are similarly reduced, only consisting of outlines and gradients which are just the right amount of information needed to convey the image.
+When feelings suddenly are expressed, they (at least to me) are much more impactful, because they come unexpectedly from within such a compact and reduced form such as Haiku poems, and they leave space for your own thoughts.
+Woodcuts are similarly reduced, consisting only of outlines and gradients which are just the right amount of information needed to convey the image.

-3: Changes from the Proposal to the Major Project & adjusting to the pandemic
+3: Project creation and adjusting to the pandemic

 Etching as a process has been very challenging but all the more rewarding.
-One etching takes approximately one and a half full-time week to make, with about one part of the time being straightforward handicraft and the other being drawing and making artistic decisions.
-Hours just fly by because of the many times one has to clean the plate, wait for the acid, wait for the ground to dry, clean the ground brush, while the waiting times can be used to work on multiple etchings at the same time.
-After working from one step to the next, looking at a finished plate and knowing that it will print a big number of consistent looking pictures is an amazing feeling.
+It is like drawing, but literally everything of it is prone to unexpected effects and errors that need to be accepted and worked with.
+The surprises and the problem solving are addictive to me.
+Whenever I am planning an etching, I sometimes get bored of it at this stage already due to my assuming that it will turn out as planned.
+But after every proof print, the excitement is back as if I am starting from the beginning.
+Before I started making etchings, I used to work mainly in watercolour, ink, acrylics and pencil, always spontaneously combining these things to achieve results that I couldn't have predicted.
+There is also a special kind of thrill in having to nail a drawing on the first try, knowing that it can only be fixed at the cost of not being able to go back to the look of the first pen or brush strokes.
+Etching is quite similar in that regard.
+While polishing and re-etching the plate allows one to fix any mistakes, it often takes so much more time than rethinking the image completely.
+One Winterreise etching has taken on average one and a half full-time week to make, with about one part of the time being straightforward handicraft and the other being drawing and making artistic decisions.
+Hours just fly by because of the many times one has to clean the plate, wait for the acid, wait for the ground to dry, while the waiting times can be used to work on multiple etchings at the same time.
+After working from one step to the next, looking at a finished plate and knowing that it will print a number of consistent looking pictures is an amazing feeling.

 4: Artist’s Bio